Henry Lozano: USA Freedom Corps

 In his 2002 State of the Union Address President Bush asked all Americans to dedicate two years or 4,000 hours over the course of their lives to serving others.
 USA Freedom Corps, as part of the Executive Office of the President of the United States, was described as a "Coordinating Council... working to strengthen our culture of service and help find opportunities for every American to start volunteering."
 President George W. Bush created USA Freedom Corps to build on the countless acts of service, sacrifice and generosity that followed the Sept.
 11, 2001 attacks.

 As Director of USA Freedom Corps, Henry Lozano worked cooperatively to orchestrate and coordinate agencies such as the Peace Corps, Citizen Corps, AmeriCorps and Senior Corps to recruit, mobilize, and encourage all Americans to engage in public service.
 He was charged with implementing President Bush's vision for volunteerism and creating a "culture of service" in America.
 Echoing the President's Call to Service which he made in his 2002 "State of the Union" address, Lozano worked to promote and expand opportunities for Americans looking to serve causes greater than themselves.

-Henry Lozano was recognized by the White House as "a leader for his service to our nation."
+In 2003, Bush appointed Lozano as a member of the Board of Directors of the Corporation for National and Community Service.
+He was recognized by the White House as "a leader for his service to our nation."
 He has worked over the course of his career to ensure Americans understand the value of volunteerism.
 On September 11, 2007, the date of Lozano's appointment, Stephen Goldsmith, Chairman of the Board of the Corporation for National and Community Service, said "Henry Lozano has devoted his life to grassroots action and citizen problem-solving."